9bany/data-ai/README.md

 # Data-AI: AI Agents for Your Databases
-> ⚠️ **Warning:** This project is under active development.
-Expect breaking changes, incomplete features, and evolving APIs.

 Data-AI is a command-line tool that transforms your databases into AI-powered agents.
 Each agent understands your schema, stores vectorized knowledge, and participates in collaborative or routed AI conversations.